How to Tell If Your Child Has Narrow, Medium, Wide or Extra Wide Feet – It Takes 2 Simple Steps!

 I am always emphasizing to parents that it doesn’t matter how supportive, flexible, lightweight, and durable their kids’ shoes are, if they don’t provide their kids with the correct shoe size —correct shoe length and the correct shoe width— the child won’t get any of the benefits that the shoes have to offer.
 What’s even worse, you might end up creating several foot issues such as blisters, calluses, and corns.

-I can tell what foot shape a child has just by looking at their feet, and I always recommend parents to take their children to be properly fitted for shoes at their local kids’ shoe store.
-Let’s start by making sure that there is not a good fitting children’s shoe store in your area.
-I want you to first take a look at a resource I created where I describe the best kids’ shoe stores by state:
+I have been fitting children’s shoes for many years, and I can tell what foot shape a child has just by looking at their feet.
+I always recommend parents to take their children to be properly fitted for shoes at their local kids’ shoe store.

 How to Tell If Your Child Has Narrow, Medium, Wide or Extra Wide Feet